In this guide, I will explain how to use the $currentDate operator in MongoDB.

 }

-Setting a Timestamp Type
+Setting Timestamp Type

 > db.cats.updateMany({}, {$currentDate: {"moreDetails.adoptionDate": {$type: "timestamp"}}})